D-Molloy/ts-devguide/README.md

 console.log(rectangleWindow.open); //true
 ```

-- true composition has a base class that offloads heavy lifting to other objects.
+- true composition has a base class that DELEGATES/offloads heavy lifting to other objects.
 The results of this heavy lifting could have different results (creating a new file vs console.logging the results)

 - 04-csvParser summary - vid 132